tlmatjuda/shortest-path-app/README.md

 As mentioned above I am using JaCoCo for test coverage.
 The service is curretnly sitting at **94%** coverage

-After bulding the app with tests you can find the report in : `target/site/index.html`
+After bulding the app with tests you can find the report in : `target/site/index.html`.
+This will be coverage

 The image below has been attached in the folder ${roo}/assets/jacoco-test-coverage-report.png